OriolAndres/news_risk/README.md

 First we use volatility as a dependent variable.
 As regressors we will choose among the logarithm of the EPU index, the logarithm of the EPU index weighted by sectoral public work, the volatility of the IBEX 35 (period average of a daily GARCH(1,1)), the volatility of the IBEX 35 weighted by sectoral public work, public spending over GDP, and public spending over GDP weighted by sectoral public work.

+The sample period is H12005 to H220015, and it contains data for 114 companies and a total of 1981 firm-semester data points.

 If the EPU index increases, companies more exposed to public contracting should experience a larger increase in stock volatility, reflecting the concern that public contracting may decrease.

 We report coefficient estimates and p-values right below.

 First we see that increases in the uncertainty index correlate with increases in volatility.
-An increase of 1 standard deviation in the EPU increases daily volatility by 0.112 percent points (std of EPU is 62.6 and log(1.62)*0.234 = 0.112).
+An increase of 1 standard deviation in the EPU increases daily volatility by 0.112 percent points (std of EPU is 62.6 and log(1.62)\*0.234 = 0.112).

 Second, in a regression with time and firm level effects, we see that EPU causes more volatility the higher public sector weight.
-An increase of 1 standard deviation in EPU (62 points), evaluated at the median sector weight(0.00251), increases daily volatility by 0.569 (62*3.66*0.00251).
+An increase of 1 standard deviation in EPU (62 points), evaluated at the median sector weight(0.00251), increases daily volatility by 0.569 (62\*3.66\*0.00251).

 Daily volatility | (1) | (2) | (3) | (4)